 It’s clear that “wages for waiting” is a lot more complicated than simply asking whether an employee is fixing a car, serving customers, or sitting at a desk.
 Even if you’re reading a book, you may still be working if your time is largely controlled by your employer.
 If you are allotted an hour lunch break but are constantly checking up on customers or reading e-mail, you are still performing your duties while you eat.

-If you have any questions about whether you should be receiving wages for time you think you may be eligible for wages, we at Pelton & Associates are happy to hold a free consultation to discuss your situation.
-You can call us at (212) 385-9700 or send us an e-mail through the form on our website.
+If you have any questions about whether you should be receiving wages for time you think you may be eligible for wages, we are happy to hold a free consultation to discuss your situation.